 [Section 39A inserted by No. 51 of 2004 s.
 50.]

 39B.
-Employer may establish a safety and health committee
+Employer may establish safety and health committee

 An employer may, on the employer’s own initiative and in accordance with the prescribed requirements, establish a safety and health committee for a workplace if —

-(a) a regulation referred to in section 38(1)(a) has not come into operation;
+(a) a regulation referred to in section 38(1)(a) has not come into operation; or

 (b) a notice referred to in section 38(1)(b) has not been served on the employer; or